Discography of Sibelius symphony cycles

-Although early advocates such as Robert Kajanus, Sir Thomas Beecham, and Serge Koussevitzky had conducted many of Sibelius's symphonies for gramophone in the 1930s and 1940s, none of these Sibelians recorded all seven.
-Instead, the earliest complete traversal dates to 1953, four years before the composer's death on 20 September 1957; it is by Sixten Ehrling and the Stockholm Radio Orchestra, recorded from 1952 to 1953 for the Swedish label Metronome Records (released by Mercury Records in the United States).
+Although early advocates such as Robert Kajanus, Sir Thomas Beecham, Serge Koussevitzky, Georg Schnéevoigt, and Leopold Stokowski had each recorded a few of Sibelius's symphonies for gramophone in the 1930s and 1940s, none of these Sibelians undertook all seven.
+(Kajanus's death in July 1933 prevented him from completing the cycle.)
+Instead, the earliest complete traversal dates to 1953, four years before the composer's death on 20 September 1957; it is by Sixten Ehrling and the Stockholm Radio Orchestra, recorded from 1952 to 1953 for the Swedish label Metronome Records.
 Ehrling had outpaced Anthony Collins and the London Symphony Orchestra, whose cycle—recorded from 1952 to 1955 on Decca Records—was concurrent with Ehrling's but arrived second.
-Since these two pioneering examples, the Sibelius cycle has, as of May 2025, been recorded an additional 49 times.
-The most recently completed (51st) cycle, finished in 2025, is by Jukka-Pekka Saraste and the Helsinki Philharmonic Orchestra; an additional two projected cycles are in progress, according to press releases.
+Since these two pioneering examples, the Sibelius cycle has, as of June 2026, been recorded an additional 49 times.
+The most recently completed (51st) cycle, finished in 2025, is by Jukka-Pekka Saraste and the Helsinki Philharmonic Orchestra.
+Two projected cycles—one by Yannick Nézet-Séguin and the Orchestre Métropolitain, the other by Nicholas Collon and the Finnish Radio Symphony Orchestra—are also in progress.

-A number of conductors have tackled the project more than once.
+In terms of superlatives, a number of conductors have tackled the project more than once.
 Paavo Berglund (1977, 1987, 1997, 1998) recorded the Sibelius cycle four times, while Sir Colin Davis (1976, 1994, 2008) and Saraste (1989, 1993, 2025) have done so three times.
 Furthermore, Akeo Watanabe (1962, 1981), Lorin Maazel (1968, 1992), Leif Segerstam (1992, 2004), Neeme Järvi (1985, 2005), Vladimir Ashkenazy (1984, 2007), Pietari Inkinen (2009, 2013), Sir Simon Rattle (1987, 2015), and Osmo Vänskä (1997, 2015) have recorded the cycle twice.
-(Leonard Bernstein completed one cycle, in 1967, but died in the middle of a second.)
-(Note: Two notable Sibelians, Herbert von Karajan and Eugene Ormandy, respectively, left three and two incomplete cycles.)
+(Notably, two important Sibelians, Eugene Ormandy and Herbert von Karajan, never completed the cycle: neither man ever recorded the Third, while Ormandy, too, never recorded the Sixth.)

-Additionally, the Sibelius cycle can, in its non-standard form, include its "grand precursor" Kullervo (Op.
+The Sibelius cycle can, in its non-standard form, also include its "grand precursor" Kullervo (Op.
 7, 1892), which some commentators view as a programmatic choral symphony.
 This perspective conceptualizes Kullervo as Sibelius's de facto "Symphony No. 0", thus expanding his completed contributions to the symphonic canon from seven to eight.
-Eleven of the 51 cycles include Kullervo as a supplement.
+Twelve of the 51 cycles include Kullervo as a supplement.